-Note: Our next training cycle begins in September, 2018.
+Note: Our next training cycle begins in September/October, 2018.
 There is no specific deadline for applications.
 Applications are processed on a first-come, first-served basis.

-Our Training Program is available to Registered MFT and LPCC Interns, as well as MFT and LPCC Trainees who have extensive professional and/or life experience comparable to a Registered Intern.
+Our Training Program is available to Registered MFT and LPCC Interns, as well as MFT and LPCC Trainees.

 1. If you haven’t already done so, please carefully review our website at www.creativegrowth.com.
 It offers the best and most updated source of information about our Center, our approach and orientation, our services, our staff, and our work.